 Trichoderma sp. can capture water and nutrients, occupy space, and consume oxygen, through rapid growth and reproduction, to weaken pathogen in the same habitat.
 It can grow significantly faster than plant-pathogenic fungi, making it effective for suppressing their growth.
 (Mohiddin et al., 2021).
 Risoli et al. (2022) found that the growth rate of T. harzianum was 2.0 to 4.2 times faster than that of B. cinerea.
-Plus, Trichoderma also swiftly gather at crop roots, proliferates, and forms a protective layer around them with its hyphae within 24 hours of entering the soil.
+In addition, Trichoderma also swiftly gather at crop roots, proliferates, and forms a protective layer around them with its hyphae within 24 hours of entering the soil.
 This action act as a shield to safeguards the roots from pathogen invasion and to kill nearby pathogens.
-Furthermore, finding by Dugassa et al (2021) also figured that Trichoderma mycelium competes with Fusarium graminearum through mycoparasitism mechanisms such as clinging, twining, and inter-penetration, leading to deformity and eventual disappearance of F. graminearum mycelium.
+Furthermore, finding by Dugassa et al (2021) also found that Trichoderma mycelium competes with Fusarium graminearum through mycoparasitism mechanisms such as clinging, twining, and inter-penetration, leading to deformity and eventual disappearance of F. graminearum mycelium.

-On top of that, Trichoderma sp. also produce plant growth stimulators, such as Indoleacetic acid (IAA) and Parthenolide, to promote the development and growth of plant roots.
+In addition, Trichoderma sp. also produce plant growth stimulators, such as Indoleacetic acid (IAA) and Parthenolide, to promote the development and growth of plant roots.
 Additionally, Trichoderma sp. secretes Phytase enzymes and Ferritin proteins, which facilitate the uptake of phosphorus (P) and iron (Fe) by plants.
-This process aids in decomposing soil organic matter, thereby enhancing soil nutrient availability.
+This process aids in decomposing soil organic matter, thereby enhancing the soil nutrient availability.
 Furthermore, it improves crop photosynthetic efficiency and enhances agronomic traits such as plant height and stem diameter as well as other agronomic traits eventually increases agricultural production (Lombardi et al., 2020).

 Conclusion & Future Prospects

 At present, chemical control is the main method used for plant disease control and is achieved by spraying pesticides and fungicides.
-Although the effect of chemical control is good and helpful in increasing agricultural production, the unscientific use of chemical pesticides has caused serious pollution to the environment and enhanced pathogens’ resistance to and chemical pesticides.
+Although the effect of chemical control is good and helpful in increasing agricultural production, the unscientific use of chemical pesticides has caused serious environmental pollution to the environment and enhanced pathogens’ resistance to and chemical pesticides.
 Several experiments have proven that Trichoderma has good biological control effects and can reduce the use of chemical pesticides.
 However, there are still few biocontrol agents against Trichoderma on the market, and more effective and suitable strains need to be found to join the biocontrol team (Cabral-Miramontes et al., 2022).

 REFERENCES